GanshengT/Java_project/readme.txt

 PS you can push or not for the personnal branch to remote personnal branch, it depends on you for the convience of coding

+Change to be done:
+generate N automatically   T2 customers